Skip to main content

 POST /api/announce

 Use this endpoint to feed announces into cross-seed.
 For each announce, cross-seed will check if the provided search criteria match any torrents you already have.
-If found, it will run the matching algorithm to verify that the torrents do match, and download/inject the announced torrent.
+If found, it will run our matching algorithm to verify that the torrents do indeed match, and inject the announced torrent.

 tip